a CREATIVE HOUSE

 Finally, a roof for all that good stuff to grow under!

-Project Auske is powered by artists Bridget Fiske & Joseph Lau who each have over 20 years of international experience as performers, award winning choreographers, facilitators, producers and curators.
+Project Auske is powered by artists Bridget Fiske & Joseph Lau who each have over 20 years of international experience as respected choreographers, facilitators, producers and curators.

 Project Auske is a creative artist led organisation that works on the many layers of creative thinking, organising and making, through responsiveness, authenticity and problem-solving.